-A log contains an arbitrary number of trace objects.
+A log contains an arbitrary number (may be empty) of trace objects.
 Each trace describes the execution of one specific instance, or case, of the logged process.
 Examples of a trace are:

 • One specific insurance claim

 Figure 2.1: The UML 2.0 class diagram for the complete meta-model for the XES standard